aftabMansoori/RecruiterFlow/README.md

-# Shipping Box
+# Shipping Box App

-A simple app to calculate shipping costs for boxes being sent from India to different countries.
+Simple app to calculate shipping costs for boxes.
+Add boxes, pick colors, select countries, done.

 ## What it does